aspose-diagram/Aspose.Diagram-Documentation/en/net/converting/convert-visio-to-excel/_index.md

 ---

-## **Export to PDF**
+## **Export to CSV**
 {{% alert color="primary" %}}

 Aspose.Diagram for .NET directly writes the information about the API and Version Number in output documents.
-For example, upon rendering a Drawing to PDF, Aspose.Diagram for .NET populates **Application** field with value 'Aspose.Diagram' and **CSV Producer** field with value, e.g 'Aspose.Diagram 23.4'.
+For example, upon rendering a Drawing to CSV, Aspose.Diagram for .NET populates **Application** field with value 'Aspose.Diagram' and **CSV Producer** field with value, e.g 'Aspose.Diagram 23.4'.

 Please note that you cannot instruct Aspose.Diagram for .NET API to change or remove this information from output Documents.